pyusb/pyusb/docs/tutorial.rst

 .. [#] In PyUSB, control transfers are only issued in the endpoint 0.
 It's very very very
        rare a device having an alternate control endpoint (I've never seem such device).

+.. [#] The interface number parameter is not used for most backends, and often can be
+       safely ignored.

 .. [#] It's just a joke, don't take it serious.
 Many choices is better than no choice.